chica25/chica25/README.md

 Being part of the tech world excites me because it is truly amazing to dive into new technologies.
 I am always looking for a challenge when building applications and collaborating on projects with other developers.

-If you want to see what I've been working on, feel free to check my website: www.patriciacordero.co
+If you want to see what I've been working on, feel free to visit my website: www.patriciacordero.co